fdelbos/FCat/README.md

 XML configuration file
 ----------------------
 The setup of the application is taking place in an XML file, pretty much like a J2EE application.
-Here is a simple exemple:
+Here is a simple example:

 	<cat-application>